 6 Saint Nicholas Day Christian: Feast day honoring the first-century Christian bishop known for generosity, miracles and intercessions.

-8 Bodhi Day Buddhist: Celebration of beginning of path to enlightenment of the Buddha.
+8 Bodhi Day Buddhist: Celebration of the beginning of the path to enlightenment of the Buddha.

 8 Immaculate Conception of Mary Christian: Catholic day of celebrating the belief that Mary, mother of Jesus, was preserved from original sin all of her life.
 Holy day of obligation.

-12 Feast Day of Our Lady of Guadalupe Christian: Catholic celebration of Mary as patron saint of Mexico.
+12 Feast Day of Our Lady of Guadalupe Christian: Catholic celebration of Mary as patron saint of The Americas.

-16-25 Posadas Navideñas Christian: Mexican Catholic reenactment of journey of Mary and Joseph to Bethlehem.
+16-24 Posadas Navideñas Christian: Mexican Catholic reenactment of journey of Mary and Joseph to Bethlehem

 21 Pan Am 103 Memorial Interfaith: Syracuse University service and vigil honoring and remembering the victims of Pan Am Flight 103.

-24 Christmas Eve Christian: Eve of traditional Western date observing birth of Christ in 12-day festival lasting to Epiphany.
+24 Christmas Eve Christian: Eve of traditional Western date observing the birth of Christ in a 12-day festival lasting until Epiphany

-25 Christmas Christian: Traditional Western date observing birth of Christ in 12-day festival lasting to Epiphany.
+25 Christmas Christian: Traditional Western date observing the birth of Christ in a 12-day festival lasting until Epiphany

-27 Holy Family Christian: Catholic celebration of the love between the family of Jesus.
+30 Feast of the Holy Family Christian: Catholic celebration of the love between the family of Jesus

 6 Epiphany Christian: Festival celebrating the revelation of God in Jesus and the visit of the sages to the Christ child.

-7 Feast of the Nativity Orthodox Christian: Traditional celebration of Christmas for Eastern Orthodox Christians.
+7 Feast of the Nativity Orthodox Christian (O.C.): Traditional celebration of Christmas for Eastern Orthodox Christians

-9 Baptism of the Lord Jesus Christian: Commemoration of the beginning of the public ministry of Jesus.
+7 Baptism of the Lord Jesus Christian: Commemoration of the beginning of the public ministry of Jesus

-14 Makar Sankranti Hindu: Festival honoring the Sun, the main source of energy to our planet.
+15 Makar Sankranti Hindu: Festival honoring the Sun, the main source of energy to our planet

 2 Candlemas Christian: Celebration of the presentation of Jesus in the temple.
 New beginnings are recognized.

-3 Setsebun-sai Shinto: Celebration of approach of spring as invitation to good fortune.
+3 Setsebun-sai Shinto: Celebration of the approach of spring as an invitation to good fortune.

 3 Four Chaplains Interfaith Sunday Interfaith: Commemoration of the event in World War II when four Chaplains of Jewish and Christian traditions (Catholic and Protestant) gave their life jackets to others as a troop ship sank in the Atlantic Ocean.